cbcrg/tcoffee/docs/tcoffee_release_guide.rst

 ::

   $#: doc2test.pl -play docs/doc2test.rst -data docs/.data/ -dump docs/.dumps/ -update
-  $#: doc2test.pl -play tests/doc2test.rst -data tests/.data/ -dump tests/.dumps/ -update
+  $#: doc2test.pl -play tests/all2test.rst -data tests/.data/ -dump tests/.dumps/ -update

+.. tip:: doc2test contains the list of ALL the rst files to be tested.
+Note that in an RST files, the only files CL that get tested are the ones starting wit **$$**

+.. tip:: The files required tu run the command lines are available in docs/.data and test/.data

-Then you should make sure ALL the tests pass well on your local machine.
-This is a rsather lengthy procedure that you want to bulletpruf localy before running it on CircleCI
+Make sure ALL the tests pass well on your local machine before running them on CircleCI

 ::

   $#: doc2test.pl -replay  .

 If they do, you should the run the following